 The industry is smaller than it looks.
 Word-of-mouth is everything.
 A good impression can land you unexpected gigs.
 A bad one?
 It might quietly lock you out of opportunities before you even know they exist.

-Whether you’re at a screening, an art opening, or a late-night gig, be aware that someone there might be your next client, partner, or gatekeeper.
+Wherever you are, whether you’re at a screening, an art opening or a late-night gig, assume that someone in the room will be your next client, collaborator or gatekeeper.
 In entertainment, even casual hangs can be career moments in disguise.

 With all this in mind, your communication skills are extremely important, as well as an ability to read the room and locate possible opportunities while they’re non-obvious and obscure.
 Constant positive communication is the key, and here’s how to network effectively within the industry with the above specifics in mind.